-- ▶ Students work independently to refine their inquiry questions from Lesson 2. - Student responses will vary by individual research topic/area of investigation. - 1 Differentiation Consideration: Consider referring students back to the vetting process for inquiry questions taught in Lesson 2 if students need more support.
+- Students work independently to refine their inquiry questions from Lesson 2. - Student responses will vary by individual research topic/area of investigation. - Differentiation Consideration: Consider referring students back to the vetting process for inquiry questions taught in Lesson 2 if students need more support.

 Explain to students that the next step is to categorize the refined inquiry questions into inquiry paths.
 Explain that an inquiry path is an overarching problem or question that organizes your research questions.

-Explain that inquiry questions can be grouped thematically.
-Remind students that they should look for common themes or patterns among the various inquiry questions.
+Explain that inquiry questions can be grouped thematically, by looking for common themes or patterns among the various inquiry questions.